TEACHERS AND TEACHINGS

 Khen Rinpoche, the brother and spiritual heir of Tulku Sang-ngag Rinpoche, was born in Eastern Tibet in 1965.
 As a young monk, Khenpo studied all aspects of Buddhism.
 Khenpo then traveled to Mysore, India where he had the good fortune to meet His Holiness, Penor Rinpoche and begin studying at His Holiness’s Nyingma College, Namdrol Ling Shedra.
 He graduated after nine years as a Do-Ngag Rabjampa, Master of Sutra and Tantra, the highest academic degree.

 During the winter, Khen Rinpoche stays in Nepal and India at Ewam in Asia and leads nuns and others through practices during retreat.
-During the summers and fall, he spends his time at the Garden of One Thousand Buddhas teaching western students traditional Shedras and preliminary Tibetan Buddhist practices.
+During the spring, summer and fall, he spends his time at the Garden of One Thousand Buddhas teaching western students Buddhist philosophy, preliminary Tibetan Buddhist practices and leading retreats.
 Sang-ngag Rinpoche and Khen Rinpoche are the founders of the Ewam Buddhist Institute whose classes and landmark summer shedra are held at the garden.

 Jetsunma Jamyang Palmo has completed nine years of retreat and nine years of shedra studies at Ngagyur Nyingma Institute.
 Jetsunma was enthroned by Tulku Sang-ngag Rinpoche and given the highest honorific title of Jetsunma.
 Jetsunma has been the primary teacher at Turqoise Leaf nunnery in Nepal.
 She has been recognized as the reincarnation of Freda Bedi, Sister Palmo as she was known upon being ordained, the first women to receive full ordination in the west on the urging of HH the 16th Karmapa.
 Freda Bedi was one of the most important figures to bring Buddhism into the west in the early 1970's.
 This is a rare occurrence of a recognized female tulku.
 She will share her long-term experience with her study and practice of Buddhism.
 Jetsunma is also curently pursuing studies in psychology and philosophy in the USA.